How to Use Microsoft Teams Breakout Rooms

-Assuming you are the meeting organizer or presenter, select “Breakout rooms” from your meeting controls bar.
-Choose how many rooms to create (up to 50) and whether to assign participants manually or automatically.
+Microsoft Teams allows meeting organizers to create breakout rooms even when the meeting is already ongoing.
+Select “Breakout rooms” from your meeting controls bar and choose how many rooms to create (up to 50) and whether to assign participants manually or automatically.

 Appointing Room Managers